-BETTY BILLUPS Betty J. Billups has been in the professional art field for more than 25 years, initially in illustrations.
+BETTY BILLUPS Betty J. Billups has been in the professional art field since 1975, initially in illustrations.
 The winner of grand purchase awards and blue ribbons in national and international shows, she has been featured in many art magazines throughout her career, including Southwest Art, U.S. Art, Art Talk, Sun Storm Publications and Art West.
 The subjects deal with her Native American, her Women in White series and her plein air paintings.

 ERIC BJORLIN After graduating from art school, Eric Bjorlin carved a career in both commercial and fine art, creating works for Wild Wings, Hadley, Wells Fargo, 3M, General Mills, McGraw-Hill, Reader`s Digest, St. Jude Medical, Cargill, National Car Rental, SuperValu, Northwest Airlines, the Minneapolis Star Tribune, Toro, US Bank, Target Corporation, The New York Graphics Society and Bell Telephone.
 His images have appeared as limited editions, posters, clocks, calendars, apparel, greeting cards, ceramics and floor coverings as well as in books, magazines, annual reports, corporate logos, point of purchase displays and packaging.
 He has been the subject of a television show and magazine articles and was recently invited to the Artists for the New Century exhibition at The Bennington Center for the Arts.
 His art has raised over $45,000 for conservation efforts.